isomerpages/moe-sengkangsec/_co-curriculum/CCA/Direct School Admission (DSA).md

 Part 1: Track records, relevant experiences, teachers and coaches' recommendation Evidence of active participation and achievements in relevant sports through CCA records, certificate of participation, certificate of achievement or its equivalent.
-Video evidence (Optional) will also be considered if available.
+Video evidence (Optional) will also be considered if available.&nbsp;

-Part 2: Sports Trials (Online Video Submission / F2F) for shortlisted candidates
+Part 2: Sports Trials (Online Video Submission / F2F) for shortlisted candidates&nbsp;

-Part 3: Interview for shortlisted candidates based on outcome of Sports Trials.
+Part 3: Interview for shortlisted candidates based on outcome of Sports Trials.&nbsp;

 Details of the Sports trials and interview will be released at a later date.
-All shortlisted students are required to attend an interview. **Only shortlisted students who applied via the MOE DSA (Sec) Portal will be considered**.
-For more details, please go to www.moe.gov.sg/dsa-sec .
+All shortlisted students are required to attend an interview.&nbsp;**Only shortlisted students who applied via the MOE DSA (Sec) Portal will be considered**.
+For more details, please go to www.moe.gov.sg/dsa-sec .&nbsp;

-Register at [https://go.gov.sg/skssdsasports-indicationofinterest](https://go.gov.sg/skssdsasports-indicationofinterest) to receive updates and indicate your interest in the SKSS Sports DSA Online Seminar on **20 May, Friday, 6pm - 7pm**.
+Register at&nbsp;[https://go.gov.sg/skssdsasports-indicationofinterest](https://go.gov.sg/skssdsasports-indicationofinterest)&nbsp;to receive updates and indicate your interest in the SKSS Sports DSA Online Seminar on&nbsp;**20 May, Friday, 6pm - 7pm**.

-Note: Both Child/Ward and Parents/Guardian are invited.
+Note: Both Child/Ward and Parents/Guardian are invited.&nbsp;&nbsp;